cyberseihis/bnnprint/write/paralel.md

 \newpage

-# Combinatorial fully connected implementations
+# Fully combinatorial fully connected implementations
 Two initial approaches for implementing the fully connected BNNs in a fully combinatorial single-cycle datapath are compared.
 Only the first layer differs between them, the second layer stays